Posted on May 21, 2012

 - R. I. Gen. Laws §§ 11-47-35 – 11-47-35.1. [↩]

 - Hawaii also requires registration of all firearms.
-Registration requirements are outlined in our Registration of Firearms policy summary. [↩]
+Registration requirements are outlined in the Registration of Firearms Policy Summary. [↩]

-- Illinois prohibits any person who has been a patient in a mental institution within the past five years from obtaining a FOID card.
+- Illinois prohibits any person who has been a patient in a mental institution within the past five years from obtaining a FOID card, with certain exceptions.
 Upon request by the Department of State Police, the applicant must sign a release waiving any right to confidentiality and requesting the disclosure to the Department of State Police of limited mental health institution admission information.
 430 Ill.
 Comp.
 Stat.
 65/4. [↩]

 - Massachusetts defines “large capacity weapon” to include assault weapons, certain semi-automatic weapons, and certain large capacity rotating-cylinder firearms. [↩]